baberarjumand/angular-responsive-bottom-navbar/README.md

 # AngularResponsiveBottomNavbar

+This project implements an animated navbar, which is fixed at the bottom for smaller viewports and transforms into a sidebar/sidenav for larger viewports.<br>

-This navbar was developed using guidance from the following Fireship tutorial:<br>
+This navbar/sidebar was developed using guidance from the following Fireship tutorial:<br>
 https://fireship.io/lessons/css-responsive-icon-navbar/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.